msolajic/c64-uni-cart/README.md

 - **MODE** Magic, **LOCK** No, **SIZE** 8k, **GAME** disconnected, **MD** connected, resistor and diodes **NOT** installed.
 - Myth reqires you to type **SYS 3 MYTH** on the black screen to start the game.
 - C64GS cartridge doesn't work - it writes wrong banks as it uses STA $DE00,X. This would need to be changed to STX $DE00, and one STA $DE00 needs to be changed to LDA #$00, STA $DE00.
 I'm investigating the possible patch.
+- Probably the former is also valid for the recently leaked Elite .crt files.
+I haven't investigated them yet.

 ### EasyFlash conversions
 Some of EasyFlash games can be converted to use this cartridge.
 Usually, if the game doesn't use eAPI or is not converted with disk2easyflash, then it can be converted.
-The startup code (because Easyflash starts in ULTIMAX mode which cannot be emulated here) needs also to be moved.
+The startup code (because Easyflash starts in ULTIMAX mode which cannot be emulated here) needs also to be moved, if needed.
 Here are some games that I successfully converted to use this cartridge:
 - [Mayhem in Monsterland](https://csdb.dk/release/?id=127251)
     - Requres a 512Kb chip
     - Export the .crt file using [crt2chip2](https://csdb.dk/release/?id=187607)